petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 - Liferay SaaS
 uuid: 87084148-5102-4d8d-b55c-9efa57a7a2b4
 ---

 # Document API Basics

-Liferay's headless delivery application provides REST services for [Documents and Media](../../documents-and-media.md) that add documents and folders, list their information, modify them, delete them and more.
-Here you'll call those services using cURL commands and Java classes.
+Liferay's headless delivery application provides REST services for [Documents and Media](../../documents-and-media.md) that add documents and folders, list their information, modify them, delete them, and more.
+This guide demonstrates how to call those services using cURL commands and Java classes.

 Start with uploading documents using an example cURL command and Java class.